united-manufacturing-hub/united-manufacturing-hub/CONTRIBUTING.md

 #### Sprint end

 After 1.5 weeks the sprint should be finished with all work packages.
 If not, the remaining ones will be put back into the backlog.
-The remaining 2 days are used to test the code in the staging environment.
+The remaining 2 days are used to test the code in the main environment.
 If all tests are ok and all open bugs have been fixed, a release branch is created in the format `release/v0.0.0`.
 Final tests are conducted.
 For publishing a new version, see also [our guide on how to publish a new release](https://docs.umh.app/docs/developers/publish-new-version/)The next sprint is then discussed.

 ### Special features for externals